Eating Disorders Treatment Program

 • Biologic changes that occur secondary to weight loss and malnutrition

-• Conflicting social messages about nutrition and extreme thinness can influence the development and treatment of eating disorders.
+• Conflicting social messages about nutrition, aka “diet culture”, can influence the development and treatment of eating disorders

-Lindner Center of HOPE’s center for eating disorders creates individualized treatment plans to help patients succeed
+Lindner Center of Hope’s center for eating disorders utilizes eating disorder informed care with individualized treatment plans to help patients succeed

-Lindner Center of HOPE effectively treats a range of eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, avoidant and restrictive food intake disorder, and compulsive exercising.
+Lindner Center of Hope effectively treats a range of eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, avoidant and restrictive food intake disorder, atypical anorexia nervosa, compulsive exercising, and other specified feeding and eating disorder (OSFED).

-For adults, treatment for eating disorders at Lindner Center of HOPE is available through inpatient careoutpatient careintensive outpatient care and an eating disorders partial hospital program (PHP).
+For adults, treatment for eating disorders at Lindner Center of Hope is available through inpatient care, eating disorders partial hospital program (PHP), intensive outpatient program, and outpatient care and groups,

-Research studies and the advances they lead to are closely integrated into the evidence-based treatment programs provided at Lindner Center of HOPE.
-The Research Institute at Lindner Center of HOPE consistently manages eating disorder-related studies that are working to test new treatment options and increase the knowledge-base about eating disorders.
+The Research Institute at Lindner Center of Hope consistently manages eating disorder-related studies that are working to test new treatment options and increase the knowledge-base about eating disorders.

 Outpatient Care for Eating Disorders